rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/index.md

 This guide is designed to smoothly transition Web2 developers into the Web3 ecosystem using the Rootstock network, a unique platform that is EVM (Ethereum Virtual Machine) compatible with Bitcoin's proven security.
 If you’re a web3 developer, this guide also provides a demo application for deploying smart contracts on the Rootstock platform.

 > Are you already familiar with Web3 development and solidity and setting up a Hardhat project?
-You can skip to the section on [Setting up your environment](/guides/quickstart/hardhat/create-hardhat-project/) in this guide to configure a Hardhat project for the Rootstock network.
+You can skip to the section on [Configuring Hardhat for Rootstock](/guides/quickstart/hardhat/configure-hardhat/) in this guide to configure your Hardhat project for the Rootstock network.

-> - We made a [GitHub repository](https://github.com/zdaodu-iov/rootstock-quick-start-guide) for this project that has everything you need, including how to set it up.
-Each stages shows each step of setting up the project.
-To see different parts of the project, first copy the project to your computer.
-Then, go through the steps from the beginning to the end.
-Remember, you can use the file links at each step to try the project yourself.
+> To begin following this guide, clone the [starting repository](https://github.com/jesus-iov/rootstock-quick-start-guide).
+To see the final state of the project, you can view the [final branch](https://github.com/jesus-iov/rootstock-quick-start-guide/tree/feat/complete) and use it to compare yours.
+Each commit message in the final branch highlights what your project should look like at each stage of following this guide.

 <div class="features-list">